|

 WHO emphasises the need for organisations to address systemic issues related to workplace stress, support employees in managing their workload and maintaining their mental health.
 By contrast, workplace stress:

-There are periods when everyone’s employment becomes or at least feels dull and purposeless and it is absolutely fine to accept that.
-It might be the impetus to go for promotion, it might be the realisation that things are not as they should be: listen to those feelings, they exist for a reason.
-Take early responsibility to act on them.
-If a project is dull or even pretty brutal but you know it’ll end, put things in place that will support you.
+There are periods when everyone’s employment becomes, or at least feels, dull and purposeless and this can be the impetus to seek promotion or a new role, or the realisation that things are not as they should be.
+Listen to those feelings, they exist for a reason.
+Take early responsibility to act on these feelings.
+If a project is dull, or even pretty brutal, but you know it’ll end, put things in place to support you.
 Tell friends that you love them but won’t have the time to be as social as you’d like to be for a while.
 Ask them and others who might want to, for help.
-It’s logical to realise that when a workplace requires a 50+ hour week and so many people are living alone, support is necessary, it’s something we can offer each other and request in return.
-It’s bizarre that I find myself writing ‘Try to get enough sleep’ but there we are.
-Balancing sleep, rest, decent food, water, daylight, physical movement, human contact and work (all this before thinking about anyone else in your household) has become difficult for huge numbers of people.
-Please recognise that this is outlandish and that you’re not alone.
-If your feelings aren’t attached to a particular project but have become routine, visit your GP, describe how you're feeling and ask about taking routine blood tests of red blood cell count, white blood cell count, thyroid function and blood sugar.
-When very basic physical things are not as they should be they can manifest as anxiety, depression, tiredness or becoming unproductive, and all the therapy in the world will not change that anywhere near as effectively as addressing them will.
-Ask for support.
+It’s logical to realise that when a workplace requires a 50+ hour week and so many people are living alone, support is necessary; it’s something we can offer each other and request in return.
 Pay careful attention to how you feel when you imagine negotiating a change in workload.
 And think about what you need to do in order to move on from this situation.
-I’m biased of course, but I believe that therapy can help in both cases, not least because I meet with people experiencing both.
-Why we do what we do, why we endure things that others might not, how to rectify things that have gone out of balance, are worthy questions at any time.
-Management There are multiple, global causes of the increase in workplace stress and burnout.
+It’s bizarre that I need to write, ‘Try to get enough sleep,’ but there we are.
+Balancing sleep, rest, decent food, water, daylight, physical movement, human contact and work (all this before thinking about anyone else in your household) has become difficult for huge numbers of people.
+Please recognise that this is outlandish, reminiscent of the worst Victorian labour practices, and that you’re not alone.
+Get an MOT If difficult feelings aren’t attached to a particular project and have become ordinary, visit your GP, describe how you're feeling and ask about getting routine blood tests of red blood cell count, white blood cell count, thyroid function and blood sugar.
+When very basic physical things are not as they should be they can manifest as anxiety, depression, tiredness or becoming unproductive, and all the therapy in the world will not change that anywhere near as effectively as getting your basic health up to speed.
+Consider psychotherapy.
+Psychotherapy can help with workplace stress and burnout by exploring not only the pressures themselves but the deeper questions beneath them: why we do the work we do, why we tolerate conditions others might refuse, and how we can restore balance when things have gone awry.
+These questions matter at any time, but they become essential when the source of stress and exhaustion is the very thing that fills most of our waking hours.
+There are multiple, global causes of the increase in workplace stress and burnout.
 Poor management and poor leadership are two of them.
 The UK has a reputation for both.
 No one in their school careers interview says, “When I grow up I’d really like to make people’s lives a misery.”
-Few 5 year plans include taking no responsibility for maliciously harming people.
-Yet if you’ve watched even the smallest part of any public inquiry or read any report about any scandal, its clear that this is routine behaviour.
-Policies and procedures serve to remove accountability out which is why the phrase, “Lessons will be learned” sounds so hollow.
+Few 5 year plans include denying responsibility for maliciously and intentionally harming people.
+But if you’ve watched even the smallest part of any public inquiry or read any report about any scandal, its clear that this is routine behaviour.
+Policies and procedures serve solely to minimise liability, not embed accountability, which is why the phrase, “Lessons will be learned” is so hollow.
 There’s no easy answer to this one.
 The UK simply does not invest in management training, if we remain in a profession long enough we're very likely to end up being a manager whether we want to or not.
 Meaningful structural, professional, strategic and cultural changes require time, expertise and enthusiasm, but there’s little motivation to invest in any of them.
-Accepting that, since so many people are poor managers and leaders, there might just be a chance that we too could be mildly suboptimal is a start.
+Accepting that, since so many people are poor managers and leaders, there might just be a chance that we too could be mildly suboptimal, is a start.
 Therapy - and I mean more than 6 sessions of goal focused CBT - offers the space and time to build an environment of trust so that you can safely consider what might be going on.
 Jerks, not all of whom are talented, seldom come to therapy.
 Take workplace stress seriously, take burnout very seriously.
-By definition, a lot of it is out of your control, but some of it is in your hands, even - perhaps especially - when it can feel as if it really is not.
+By definition, a lot of it is out of your control, but some of it is in your hands, even when it can feel as if it really is not.
 'Tis the season, and a number of colleagues have sent me this useful piece about making this time of year more than a performative, almost competitive, excuse for the same kind of celebration people have at Thanksgiving, Christmas and New Year.

 "The phrase “I haven’t allowed myself to grieve” comes up time and again.
 One friend hasn’t allowed herself to grieve for her mum for 11 years.
 Another drifted from someone she adored and never felt she had permission to mourn them.
 A pal describes her love and grief for her dog Buddy as tied up with her longing for a baby.
 We also share joy and memories.
 My sister brings my other hilarious, powerful granny.
 A friend shares the story of a grandad who brought him pure and uncomplicated joy."
 The Western Christian church dedicates this time of year to the rituals of Hallowtide variously called All Saints, All Hallows Eve, All Hallows, All Souls, and all religions and cultures have a season when they remember the dead, it's a human need.
 Although many of these rituals are not as solemn as Hallowtide they all acknowledge Ancestors and therefore speak to something about identity, lineage, belonging and loss.
 Most of us in the West have no idea what to do with our Ancestors.
 Samhain marked the beginning of winter, the return of livestock and the people who cared for them from higher pastures, the final harvest, serious preparation for winter, and events to reestablish living indoors with people you may not have seen for 6 months.
 "All is safely gathered in" includes the beloved dead.
 Now, we are allowed a couple of weeks off after our mother dies and then we get back to work as if nothing has changed.
 Indeed, work distracts us from what can be a cataclysmic loss.
 In the UK, the loss of a baby before 24 weeks gestation does not entitle the parents to any time off work, and the law offering parents of a stillborn child two weeks paid time off only came into force in 2020.
 There's something inhumanly mechanistic about all of this: 'entitlement' to grief having to be legislated for is barbaric.
 Display pictures of your dead.
 Frame them if you haven't already.
 There's still time to ask for their names to be read out in your local church.
 If religion isn't for you then at the White Spring in Glastonbury names of the dead will be read out on 31 October and you can send yours in via Facebook, where you can also take a look at Death Cafes.
 You can, of course, simply say their names yourself.
 None of us will escape grief, it is the price of love.
 The New Normal Charity is one of my favourite organisations supporting people who are bereaved.
 Free, peer to peer meetings "changing the way we discuss our grief, mental health and w ell-being in open and honest spaces.
 Nobody should ever feel isolated, and there is always somebody who will relate to your story."
 You'll find many more bereavement support groups via the MIND website.
 A chatbot therapy programme was first used by the NHS around 2017 and it was little more than a data honeypot for multiple tech industries.
 A few years on, ChatGTP heralds something much more impactful.